supriyapandit/excel-file-into-database/README.md

 # excel-file-into-database
-Project to Insert The Excel file fields to database
+Project to Insert The Excel data to database